meetgaurang/Java-Search-Demo/README.md

 **Scales Easily** It could easily handle 25000+ records as mentioned in [this comparision](https://sqlite.org/speed.html).
 Further, it could handle GBs of data with certain tweaks as mentioned [here](https://stackoverflow.com/a/6533930/1069893).

+## Test Case Coverage
+Currently test cases are there to test following critical features,
+* Read data from JSON file and test its integrity
+* Insert data into SQLite DB and test its integrity
+* Search data from SQLite DB

+Test case coverage can be enhanced further upon request.

 ## Integration with Jenkins
 Jenkins server, setup on my local machine, delivers more frequent build drops and raises any build related issue faster.
 ![](../master/src/main/resources/documentation-images/jenkins-ci.png)